AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

 ---

 <p class="note">Creating a NAND backup is recommended when modifying any system titles.
-Replacing the system font is safe and can be restored without a NAND backup, but you should make one anyways.
+Replacing the system font is safe and can be restored without NAND backups, but you should make one anyways.
 If you bricked your console OS, see the <a href="#restoring-the-system-font">restore</a> section.</p>

 <p class="warning">Never uninstall CFW while any modded system titles are installed!
 It will result in an unbootable state and you'll need the <a href="https://www.flashcarts.net/ds-quick-start-guide">ntrboot</a> DS flashcart to recover it.</p>